NOTICE - ONLINE COMMENT FORM CLOSES AT 12 NOON ON THURSDAY, FEBRUARY 20. To submit your comments on Proposal 2, fill out the form below.

-Here are maps showing the Boundary Review Committee's first proposal.
-There are separeate maps for elementary school, middle school, and high school zones:
+Here are maps showing the Boundary Review Committee's second proposal.
+There are separate maps for elementary school, middle school, and high school zones:

 Summary Statistics (On Page 3, "Potentially Affected Students Summary," please note that if a “slow roll” approach to implementation is adopted for middle and high schools, the Canfield, Lakes, Woodland, Coeur d'Alene High and Lake City High students in the "Affected: Leave Existing School" column would not be subject to changing schools when the new boundaries take effect.)

 Survey closes at 12 noon Feb.
 20

 Here are maps showing our existing attendance zones:

 Draft Transition Plan Priority Levels (Grandfathering)

 A draft Transition Plan with priority levels for students affected by zone changes can be found here.
 (Note there are separate pages for elementary, middle and high schools.)
 This is a tentative proposal and is subject to Board approval.

 We are airing a 3-part series delving into the Boundary Review process in our new podcast, The Sup is On.
 This is a great opportunity to learn more about these issues.